These are the most beautiful travel puzzles to inspire you before your next trip!

 This post may contain affiliate links, where we receive a small commission on sales of the products that are linked at no additional cost to you.
 All opinions are always our own.
 Read our full disclosure for more info.
 Thank you for supporting the brands that make Local Adventurer possible.

-15 Most Beautiful Travel Puzzles to Work on When You Can’t Travel
+9 Most Beautiful Travel Puzzles to Work on When You Can’t Travel

-I’ve included a couple other highly rated brands with beautiful imagery, but as a friend of mine says, ‘Ravensburger or nothing!’
+I’ve included a couple of other highly rated brands with beautiful imagery, but as a friend says, ‘Ravensburger or nothing!’
 I’m not gonna lie.
 It will ruin other puzzles for you.
 None of the others will feel as satisfying, so if you don’t want to drop all your cash on puzzles, don’t do Ravensburger first.

 1. Big Sur Sunset, 1000 Piece, Ravensburger →